sosokruashvili/wp-sticker-notes/readme.txt

 This plugin is useful while website testing and tracking bugs.
 User (with appropriate permissions) can create and stick note anywhere on any page.
 For example: if there is bug or is required to change something administrator can create note and stick on exact location where the issue is and developer (with appropriate permissions) can see the note.

+= New Features =

+*   Added URL Parser in note content, replace plain urls to link
+*   Possibility to tag users in note with “@” and target note to specified users
+*   Email notification for users who was tagged on a note
+*   Added permission management structure, capabilities: read, create, edit
+*   Added capability management on user edit page
+*   ctrl + s - save note command

 This plugin uses as less scripts and css as possible to avoid traffic load or performance problem, and is as simple as possible.
 Some other features will be added in next releases :D